laravel-enso/documentation/docs/packages/form-builder.md

  and if he does not, the respective button won't be shown.
 If the actions are not given, defaults are used, depending on the `method` parameter, as follows:
  - if doing a POST, the actions array is `['store']`
  - if doing anything else, i.e. a PUT, the actions array is `["create", "show", "update", "destroy"]`

+ #### tabs
+- Is: optional
+- Type: boolean,

+The flag activates the tab feature of the form.
+This then requires that each section has a tab property which specifies the name of the tab the section belongs to.

 ### Section
 The section is the organizing block for form inputs.

 ```
 "sections": [{
+    "tab": "First Tab",
     "columns": 3,
     "fields": [{
         "label": "Country",